OfficialGamer91023/FieldWork/README.md

 ## What runs today

-**`server/`** — the Phase 0 real-time voice loop, local only, no AWS:

-1. The browser page opens a WebSocket to `ws://localhost:8000/ws`.
+All three planes are built and have been verified end-to-end on AWS.
+Everything below is Terraform in `infra/app/`.

+**Control plane — `frontend/` + `control-plane/`.** The founder opens the Next.js dashboard, creates a study (goal + seed questions), and publishes it.
+Publishing mints a CSPRNG invite token and flips the study `live`.
+The dashboard talks to **API Gateway → a single Lambda router → DynamoDB**, and later reads each session's extracted results back from the same rows.

+**Real-time plane — `server/`.** A respondent opens their invite link; the page connects to the orchestrator WebSocket (locally `ws://localhost:8000/ws`, in AWS through the ALB):

-2. An `AudioWorklet` (`static/processor.js`) captures the microphone and streams raw **16 kHz mono Int16 PCM** chunks over the socket.
+1. An `AudioWorklet` (`static/processor.js`) captures the mic and streams raw **16 kHz mono Int16 PCM** chunks over the socket.
-3. The FastAPI backend acts as a **proxy**: an `asyncio.TaskGroup` runs two concurrent loops — one forwarding audio bytes to **AssemblyAI streaming STT**, the other reading back `Turn` messages.
+2. The FastAPI orchestrator runs two concurrent loops in an `asyncio.TaskGroup` — one forwarding audio to **AssemblyAI streaming STT**, the other reading back `Turn` messages.
-4. On `end_of_turn`, the finished utterance is appended to a per-connection history and sent to the **LLM interviewer** (Featherless).
-The reply goes back over the WebSocket.
-5. The browser speaks the reply with **`SpeechSynthesis`** — closing the loop:
-   *mic → STT → LLM → TTS → speaker.*
+3. On `end_of_turn`, the utterance is appended to a per-connection history and sent to the **LLM interviewer** (Featherless), primed with the study's goal + seed questions.
+The reply goes back over the WebSocket and the browser speaks it via **`SpeechSynthesis`** — closing the loop *mic → STT → LLM → TTS → speaker.*
+4. On call-end the transcript is written to **S3**, a session row to **DynamoDB**, and a `{studyId, sessionId}` message is dropped on **SQS**.

+**Async plane — `extract/`.** That SQS message triggers the extractor Lambda: it reads the transcript from S3, asks the LLM for paraphrased `answers`, a `sentiment`, and **verbatim** `quotes`, and writes them back onto the session row with a conditional `update_item` so a duplicate delivery can't double-write.
+Failures retry up to 3× before landing in a DLQ; the LLM API key is fetched from **Secrets Manager** at cold start.

-> 🎧 Use headphones.
-Without them, the speakers feed the mic and the interviewer transcribes
+> 🎧 Use headphones for the live interview.
+Without them the speakers feed the mic and the
-> and replies to its own voice (echo cancellation is a deferred hardening item).
+> interviewer transcribes and replies to its own voice (echo cancellation is a deferred item).

-**`infra/hello/`** — a first Terraform config that provisions a single S3 bucket (`fieldwork-tf-hello-<account-id>`).
-It exists to learn the Terraform init/plan/apply loop, not because the app needs it yet.
+**`infra/hello/`** — a first Terraform config that provisions a single S3 bucket.
+It exists to learn the Terraform init/plan/apply loop, not because the app needs it.

+> 💡 **Cost note:** the `infra/app/` stack is torn down (`terraform destroy`) between work
+> sessions to stay inside a ~$5 budget.
+The Secrets Manager value is hard-deleted, so a
+> rebuild re-runs `terraform apply`, re-puts the API keys from `.env`, and repoints the
+> frontend at the fresh API Gateway URL.

 ## Roadmap